veita/jaffre/README.md

 For code examples see the [samples directory](https://github.com/veita/jaffre/tree/master/src/samples).
 The JavaDocs can be found [here](http://veita.github.io/jaffre/docs/api/).

+## Security

+Jaffre makes use of Java object serialization.
+For this reason it is susceptible to Java deserialization attacks.
+It should not be used in cases where a malicious user would be able to call the server endpoints over the network.

 ## Dependencies

 Jaffre does not have any required dependencies.